Home/Compare/page-agent vs nanobrowser

 When should I choose nanobrowser over page-agent?

 Choose nanobrowser over page-agent when License: nanobrowser is Apache-2.0, page-agent is MIT; Page-Agent uses natural language to control web interfaces, similarly to Nanobrowser which can run multi-agent workflows using LLM APIs.
-Both aim to enhance user interaction with web sites through automation; Tags unique to nanobrowser: multi-agent, llm, ai, automation; When integrating a multi-agent system into your Chrome or Edge browsing experience.
+Both aim to enhance user interaction with web sites through automation; Tags unique to nanobrowser: ai-tools, automation; Also covers Developer Tools; When you are looking for a flexible configuration of multiple agents in web automation tasks and want to avoid the limitations present in the Chrome Web Store version.

 When should I avoid page-agent?